-Mentor Marsh, on the shore of Lake Erie, near Mentor, OH, administered by the Cleveland Museum of Natural History, is a wetland of particular regional interest, and aggressive attempts to control Phragmites and restore the natural condition of the marsh have been underway for several years.
+Mentor Marsh, on the shore of Lake Erie near Mentor, OH, is administered by the Cleveland Museum of Natural History and is a wetland of particular regional interest.
+It has been the site of aggressive attempts to control Phragmites and restore the natural condition of the marsh for several years.
 We are collaborating to provide monitoring data periodically.